shapedthought/vcli/README.md

 - get - gets information from the API
 - post - sends a post request to the API with optional data payload
 - profile - get, list and set the current API profile
+- utils - additional tools for working with Veeam APIs

 "put" will be added in the near future.
 "Delete" will not be added as I don't see any good coming from it!